Starboard Delivers Open Letter to GCP Shareholders

 VOTE YOUR SHARES TODAY ON THE WHITE PROXY CARD FOR BOARD CHANGE

-Since GCP's Annual Meeting is less than one week away and will be held in virtual format, we encourage shareholders to submit proxies online or via telephone.
+Since GCP's Annual Meeting is just two days away and will be held in virtual format, we encourage shareholders to submit proxies online or via telephone.
 Information related to GCP's Annual Meeting and instructions on how to vote are included in the materials you have received and available at www.shareholdersforgcp.com.

 To vote online, simply access www.proxyvote.com and reference the Control Number on your WHITE proxy card.